cdl-geneseo/geneseo-dictionary/S/Schwag.md

 # Schwag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Schwag

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 \shwg\  a type of marijuana.
 Source: Dictionary of Geneseo English 2001. &quot;Yo man, I wanna get high, can you pass the schwag?&quot; a similar definition appears at Urban Dictionary [http://www.urbandictionary.com/define.php?term=schwag]The entry is probably not specific to Geneseo.
 Dilluvio